Representative 535% APR.

 If you can’t get a loan or any other type of credit from high street lenders, it can make things very difficult when an emergency arises.
 What do you do if your car fails its MOT and you can't get to work?
 You’re in the catch-22 situation of not being able to afford the repairs, but not being able to get to work to earn the money to pay for them.

 What happens if your pet needs emergency treatment, but you don't have any insurance or spare cash in the bank?
 Or you might receive an unexpected bill you haven’t budgeted for and it needs to be paid straight away.

-It’s situations like this that prompt people to consider bad credit loans.
+It’s situations like this that prompt people to consider bad credit loans, also referred to as poor credit loans.
 This type of finance is designed for anyone facing an emergency, but who is unable to obtain credit from mainstream lenders due to poor credit history.